A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Apex Trader Funding caps funded accounts at 6 payouts before requiring a transition to a live account.
 Funded Futures Network has no maximum payout count.

-Apex Trader Funding requires a $52,100 safety net buffer before your first payout โ you must earn above starting balance plus this amount.
+Apex Trader Funding requires a $2,100 safety net buffer before your first payout — you must earn above starting balance plus this amount.
 Funded Futures Network has no safety net requirement.

-Overall, Apex Trader Funding scores higher (66 vs 65) on our trader-friendliness index.
-Key advantages: lower starting cost, better profit split, more lenient consistency rules.
-That said, Funded Futures Network wins on faster path to funded, fewer trading restrictions.
+Overall, Apex Trader Funding scores higher (61 vs 60) on our trader-friendliness index.
+Key advantages: more forgiving drawdown rules, faster path to funded, better profit split, more lenient consistency rules.
+That said, Funded Futures Network wins on lower starting cost, fewer trading restrictions.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.